vknabel/vknabel.github.io/content/posts/InferIt-a-Constraint-Solving-Package-Manager/index.md

 ---
-title: "InferIt: a Constraint Solving Package Manager"
+title: 'InferIt: a Constraint Solving Package Manager'
 kind: thought
 date: 2019-10-15
-tags: [swift, playground, cli]
+tags: [swift, experiment, cli]
 ---

 The initial idea behind InferIt was to create some mixture of a constraint solver and a dependency manager: you would just tell it what to install and it would gather as much information as possible to install it.